jasnow/railroader-site/source/docs/options/index.markdown

 To set the limit on message length in HTML reports, use

-    brakeman --message-limit LIMIT
+    railroader --message-limit LIMIT

 The default LIMIT is 100.

 To limit width of the tables output in text reports, use

-    brakeman --table-width LIMIT
+    railroader --table-width LIMIT

-If no option is provided, Brakeman will attempt to guess the width of the terminal, otherwise it will limit the table width to 80 characters.
+If no option is provided, Railroader will attempt to guess the width of the terminal, otherwise it will limit the table width to 80 characters.

-Brakeman will bundle all warnings about models without `attr_accessible` into one warning.
+Railroader will bundle all warnings about models without `attr_accessible` into one warning.
 This was problem a mistake.
 It's more useful to get one warning per model with

-    brakeman --separate-models
+    railroader --separate-models

 Sometimes you don't need a big report, just the summary:

-    brakeman --summary
+    railroader --summary

 Reports show relative paths by default.
 To use absolute paths instead:

-    brakeman --absolute-paths
+    railroader --absolute-paths

 This does not affect HTML or tab-separated reports.

 To output Markdown with nice links to files on Github, use

-    brakeman --github-repo USER/REPO[/PATH][@REF]
+    railroader --github-repo USER/REPO[/PATH][@REF]

 For example,

-    brakeman --github-repo presidentbeef/inject-some-sql
+    railroader --github-repo presidentbeef/inject-some-sql

 To compare results of a scan with a previous scan, use the JSON output option and then:

-    brakeman --compare old_report.json
+    railroader --compare old_report.json

 This will output JSON with two lists: one of fixed warnings and one of new warnings.

-By default, Brakeman pages output to the terminal with the `less` pager.
-To have Brakeman output directly to terminal, use
+By default, Railroader pages output to the terminal with the `less` pager.
+To have Railroader output directly to terminal, use

-    brakeman --no-pager
+    railroader --no-pager

 ## Ignoring Stuff

-Brakeman will ignore warnings if configured to do so.
-By default, it looks for a configuration file in `config/brakeman.ignore`.
+Railroader will ignore warnings if configured to do so.
+By default, it looks for a configuration file in `config/railroader.ignore`.

 To specify a file to use:

-    brakeman -i path/to/config.ignore
+    railroader -i path/to/config.ignore

 To create and manage this file, use:

-    brakeman -I
+    railroader -I

 To ignore possible XSS from model attributes:

-    brakeman --ignore-model-output
+    railroader --ignore-model-output

-Brakeman will raise warnings on models that use `attr_protected`.
+Railroader will raise warnings on models that use `attr_protected`.
 To suppress these warnings:

-    brakeman --ignore-protected
+    railroader --ignore-protected

-Brakeman will assume that unknown methods involving untrusted data are dangerous.
+Railroader will assume that unknown methods involving untrusted data are dangerous.
 For example, this would cause a warning (Rails 2):

     <%= some_method(:option => params[:input]) %>

 To only raise warnings only when untrusted data is being directly used:

-    brakeman --report-direct
+    railroader --report-direct

 This option is not supported very consistently, though.

 To indicate certain methods return properly escaped output and should not be warned about in XSS checks:

-    brakeman --safe-methods benign_method_escapes_output,totally_safe_from_xss
+    railroader --safe-methods benign_method_escapes_output,totally_safe_from_xss

-Brakeman warns about use of user input in URLs generated with `link_to`.
+Railroader warns about use of user input in URLs generated with `link_to`.
 Since Rails does not provide anyway of making these URLs really safe (e.g. limiting protocols to HTTP(S)), safe methods can be ignored with

-    brakeman --url-safe-methods ensure_safe_protocol_or_something
+    railroader --url-safe-methods ensure_safe_protocol_or_something

 ## Confidence Levels

-Brakeman assigns a confidence level to each warning.
+Railroader assigns a confidence level to each warning.
 This provides a rough estimate of how certain the tool is that a given warning is actually a problem.
 Naturally, these ratings should not be taken as absolute truth.

 There are three levels of confidence: